beteras/dockmirror/README.md

 dockmirror use another container and rsync to synchronize your local current working directory on a volume.
 rsync use `docker exec` as a transport.
 Own container network is never used.

-## why another local/container synchronization
+## why another local/container files sync

 - Client side only
-    - No docker host plugin
+    - No docker host modification
     - No docker plugin
     - Own container network never used
-    - No modification to your container
+    - No modification to your container/Dockerfile
 - Easy to use
-    - Few dependencies available on all distro
+    - Few dependencies available on all Linux distro package system.
+    - Just add `dockmirror.py` in front of your docker command.
+No fuzzy modification.
+    - Multi user/machine/path by using an UID on volume.
+- Fast
+    - rsync is the de facto standard for efficient file sync.
+    - Container used to sync files is keep running for 15min before it kill/delete itself.
+    - Volume have an UID to allow reuse in case the container running sync is not running.

 ## install